MichaelLacock/ST7789_Fix/README.md

 writen by Adafruit Industries.

-Also here's a super easy fix for if you are trying to do the same thing but in Circit Python, just add this when adding the display: display = ST7789(display_bus, width=280, height=240, rowstart=(20), rotation=90)
+Also here's a super easy fix for if you are trying to do the same thing but in CircuitPython, just add this when adding the display: display = ST7789(display_bus, width=280, height=240, rowstart=(20), rotation=90)